Wilma Cannon Fairbank: Postwar career

 After returning to Cambridge in 1947, she continued to publish articles, and continued her volunteer work with the Far Eastern Association.
-The Fairbanks adopted two daughters: Laura King in 1950 and Holly in 1953.
+The Fairbanks adopted two daughters.
 The United Nations Educational, Scientific and Cultural Organization (UNESCO) commissioned her to write a report, which was issued as "Chinese Educational Needs And Programs Of U.S-Located Agencies To Meet Them".
 During this time, she also researched and wrote papers on Chinese education and technical training of Asian students in the United States; served as secretary for the newly founded Far Eastern Association in 1948 and 1949; and organized and conducted a weekly radio program, “The World and You,” sponsored by the Boston World Affairs Council from 1950 to 1952.

 When the Fairbanks visited Japan in 1952, she collaborated with Masao Kitano, a scholar at Kyoto University, who had investigated Eastern Han tomb murals in Beiyuan, Liaoyang, in Liaoning.
 Since she did not speak Japanese and Kitano did not Speak English, they communicated in Chinese.

 In the 1960s she turned her attention to Shang and Zhou dynasty ritual bronzes and casting technology.
 Since the 1930s, the consensus had been that the Shang artisans had used the so-called lost wax process.
 This technique involved carving a wax model, which was covered with clay, forming a mold.
 When the mold was baked, the wax melts out, that is, is "lost," to be replaced with molten metal.
 But Fairbank disagreed.
 A review of the field said “the observation that turned the tide against lost-wax casting” was Fairbank's 1962 “short paper of fundamental importance” arguing that the bronzes were cast in pieces, then assembled and fired.
 Once again, her artists's sense was that technique and design go together.
 She pointed out that “the Shang moldmaker's technique is openly announced by his designs.”

 The Fairbank university home at 41 Winthrop Street, just south of Harvard Square, became a center for colleagues, students, and visiting scholars.
 Thursday afternoon teas featured Lipton's tea and cucumber sandwiches.
 In the late 1940s, the liberal Chinese political scientist, Qian Duansheng, lived in a second floor bedroom.